pivotal-cf/docs-pks/aws-cluster-load-balancer.hbs.md

 ---
-title: Creating and Configuring an AWS Load Balancer for Tanzu Kubernetes Grid Integrated Edition Clusters
+title: Creating and Configuring an AWS Load Balancer for {{  vars.product }} Clusters

 ---